-- (a) the consumer has implicitly requested the supplier to supply those goods or services by - - (i) tendering payment for them; or - engaging in conduct that could reasonably lead the supplier to believe that the consumer has requested the supplier to supply those goods or services; - the consumer has expressly requested the supplier to supply those particular goods or services; or - (c) the supplier has undertaken to supply those goods or services from time to time to the consumer without further approval or specific request. - (2) Subject to subsection (4), a supplier is not entitled to demand payment or make any representation that suggests that a consumer is required to make payment in respect of any unsolicited goods or services, despite their subsequent use, receipt, misuse, loss, damage or theft. - (3) The supplier is liable to pay to the recipient of unsolicited goods, such reasonable costs as are incurred in respect of the storage of the goods. - (4) Subsections (2) and (3) do not apply to or in relation to a recipient of unsolicited goods if - - (a) the recipient has unreasonably refused to permit the supplier or the owner of the goods to take possession of the goods; or
+- (a) the consumer has implicitly requested the supplier to supply those goods or services by - - (i) tendering payment for them; or - engaging in conduct that could reasonably lead the supplier to believe that the consumer has requested the supplier to supply those goods or services; - the consumer has expressly requested the supplier to supply those particular goods or services; or - (c) the supplier has undertaken to supply those goods or services from time to time to the consumer without further approval or specific request. - (2) Subject to subsection (4), a supplier is not entitled to demand payment or make any representation that suggests that a consumer is required to make payment in respect of any unsolicited goods or services, despite their subsequent use, receipt, misuse, loss, damage, or theft.
+Neither is the supplier entitled to charge or demand payment for a service where there is fault in installation (for example, utility meters, simply because the consumer is the homeowner. - (3) The supplier is liable to pay to the recipient of unsolicited goods, such reasonable costs as are incurred in respect of the storage of the goods. - (4) Subsections (2) and (3) do not apply to or in relation to a recipient of unsolicited goods if - - (a) the recipient has unreasonably refused to permit the supplier or the owner of the goods to take possession of the goods; or